 Top Construction Defects to Look Out For

 As mentioned, the worst defects don’t usually become apparent until sometime after you’ve moved in.
-Knowledge is power, and if you want to avoid ending up with shoddy construction, then do your research and know what to look for.
+Knowledge is power, and if you want to avoid ending up with shoddy construction, then do your research and know what to look consider.

 Leaks in the façade or windows